wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 * **6**: The master sends all information to the worker using the sending file process.
 * **7**: The master notifies the worker that the integrity information has already been sent using the ``sync_m_c_e`` command.
 The worker wakes the previously created task up to process and update the required files.
 In this example, no extra valid files were required by the master so the worker doesn't send any more requests to the master and the synchronization process ends.

 To sum up, asynchronous tasks are created only when the received request needs to wait for some data to be available (for example, synchronization tasks waiting for the zip file from the other peer).
-If the request can be solved instanly, no asynchronous tasks are created for it.
+If the request can be solved instantly, no asynchronous tasks are created for it.

 Distributed API requests
 ^^^^^^^^^^^^^^^^^^^^^^^^